 During 2008, Apex Silver Mines Limited ("Apex") spent US\$772,527 on the property, including drilling, prior to relinquishing its option.
 The Company has reviewed the Apex work and considers the main target on the property remains untested.
 An induced polarization geophysical survey was completed in the first quarter of 2010 followed by a short diamond drill program.
 This program intersected several narrow zone of copper mineralization.
 Further review of results will be necessary before planning further work.
-During the year ended December 31, 2011, the Company incurred costs of \$20,670 on the property, primarily on maintaining the property, all of which was written off to operations.
+During the three months ended March 31, 2012, the Company incurred costs of \$9,854 on the property, primarily on maintaining the property, all of which was written off to operations.